If you are injured at work, you may be entitled to:

 A WorkCover claim must be lodged within six months of your injury having been sustained or your illness diagnosed.
 In certain circumstances, a claim will be accepted after the six-month period.

-If you are under the age of 18 years at the time of injury then you have 3 years from the date of your 18th birthday to issue court proceedings in relation to your claim.
+If you are under 18 years at the time of injury, you have 3 years from the date of your 18th birthday to issue court proceedings in relation to your claim.
 However, at any time after the injury your parent or guardian can instruct solicitors to bring a claim for compensation on your behalf.
 It is not always necessary to wait until you are 18 years old.
 Much depends on the nature and long term consequences of your injuries.

-Medical and rehabilitation expenses extend to medical treatment, hospital services, physical therapies such as physiotherapy or occupational therapy, psychological therapy, pharmaceuticals, domestic assistance and personal care.
+Medical and rehabilitation expenses include medical treatment, hospital services, physical therapies such as physiotherapy or occupational therapy, psychological therapy, pharmaceuticals, domestic assistance and personal care.

-- An amount for pain, suffering and loss of the amenities of life (that is the extent to which your ability to engage in sport, leisure activities and so on has been restricted).
-This amount will be based on a scale between 0 and 60, where 0 represents the most trivial injuries and 60 represents the most serious, short of death.
+- An amount for pain, suffering and loss of the amenities of life (the extent to which your ability to engage in sport, leisure activities and so on has been restricted).
+This amount is based on a scale between 0 and 60, where 0 represents the most trivial injuries and 60 represents the most serious, short of death.

-- Where you have been incapacitated for work then, with the exception of the first week, you will be entitled to an amount of money equivalent to any past loss of earnings (excluding any taxation which would have been paid) and (if appropriate) an amount to cover any future loss of earnings or loss of future earning capacity.
+- Where you have been incapacitated for work, with the exception of the first week, an amount equivalent to any past loss of earnings (excluding any taxation which would have been paid) and (if appropriate) an amount to cover any future loss of earnings or loss of future earning capacity.

 - Treatment expenses reasonably incurred at the recommended rates including the cost of hospital admissions, medical treatment, chiropractic therapy, physiotherapy, pharmaceuticals and rehabilitation, and an allowance for future medical treatment.

-- Where as a result of your injuries, a spouse, domestic partner, child or parent has been obliged to carry out domestic and personal services on your behalf then you will be entitled to make a claim for compensation for the voluntary services that were provided.
+- Where as a result of your injuries, a spouse, domestic partner, child or parent has been obliged to carry out domestic and personal services on your behalf you may claim compensation for the voluntary services that were provided.

-- In circumstances where you require equipment, aids and appliances, vehicle or home modifications by reason of your injuries, then you will be entitled to an award to cover the associated costs, together with the costs of future replacements, if applicable.
+- In circumstances where you require equipment, aids and appliances, vehicle or home modifications because of your injuries, an award to cover the associated costs, together with the costs of future replacements, if applicable.

-- You are entitled to be reimbursed for travelling expenses incurred directly as a result of travelling to and from appointments for medical treatment.
+- Reimbursement for travelling expenses incurred directly as a result of travelling to and from appointments for medical treatment.

 - A contribution towards your legal costs.

-As we have stated above, it is important to understand that any benefits received from WorkCover will be need to be repaid to WorkCover from the settlement monies associated with the third party claim.
+It is important to understand that any benefits received from WorkCover need to be repaid from the settlement monies associated with the third party claim.

 If there is a delay in obtaining a determination, a worker can file an application at the Workers Compensation Tribunal.